Royal Bliss: Chasing the Sun (2014)

 Royal Bliss had stated that they were going to release a new album in late 2013 or early 2014.
 The band funded the money to make the album by using the Kickstarter program.
 Neal Middleton stated: "We wanted to try something new, and Kickstarter was a great option.
 We could involve the fans in a new way and really make them part of the process.
 Hell they even picked out the CD cover for us.
 So yes I do think it’s a good way for bands to raise money and to also get to know their fans".
 The band released their 8th album entitled "Chasing The Sun" on February 18, 2014.
 This album features the single "Cry Sister."
-Cry Sister was released on October 29, 2013 and charted at number 31 on the Mediabase Active Rock Chart.
+Cry Sister was released on October 29, 2013, and charted at number 31 on the Mediabase Active Rock Chart.
 The album also includes the present single "Turn Me On."

 The Truth (2016)

 The EP was co-written with the songwriting powerhouse duo Monty Powell and Anna Wilson.
 The video bands unofficial first single "We're All Livin The Dream" successfully landed a World Premiere on all 16 of CMT's broadcast outlets and a featured spot on CMT's website.
 "The Truth" hits all digital retailers June 3, 2016.
 The EP debuted at No. 28 on the Top Country Albums chart, and No. 19 on the Hard Rock Albums chart, with 1,500 copies sold in its first week.

-In October and November of 2018, the group plans to tour with American rock bands Messer and Joyous Wolf.
+In October and November 2018, the group planned to tour with American rock bands Messer and Joyous Wolf.